 Financing of the District will be provided by the levy of assessments upon real property that benefits from improvements and activities.
-The Authority expended consultant fees to help the property owners establish the District and the Authority was authorized to be reimbursed out of the levied assessments in the amount of \$5,000 per year for a total of \$25,000 over the five year term.
+The Authority expended consultant fees to help the property owners establish the District and the Authority was authorized to be reimbursed out of the levied assessments in the amount of \$5,000 per year for a total of \$25,000 over the five year term, FY 16-17 will be the last year for reimbursement.

 The Authority will act as a pass-through of the levied assessments from the County of Sacramento to the managing non-profit.
-For the year ended June 30, 2016, the receipt and disbursement of the levied assessment was netted within Intergovernmental Revenue and the approved reimbursement of consultant fees was netted against the current year's consultant expenses.
-Future reimbursement of past consultant fees will be recognized as Intergovernmental Revenue.
+For the year ended June 30, 2017, the receipt and disbursement of the levied assessment was netted within Intergovernmental Revenue, along with the approved reimbursement of consultant fees.